SpektraSystems/SQL-Labs/SQL-DEA/README.md

 <img src="./images/sql-login-details.png"/>

-2. Launch DEA and go to All captures by clicking on the camera icon on the left navigation
+2. Click on Launch DEA and go to All captures by clicking on the camera icon on the left navigation

 <img src="./images/image-03.png"/>